 This is our final article examining the new living shoreline law, Senate Bill 776 (SB776), adopted in the 2020 session of the Virginia General Assembly.
 We have written extensively about this new law because it could require large expenditures by commercial and residential waterfront property owners, and it could force commercial waterfront property owners to modify the manner in which they conduct operations at their facilities.
-We first alerted our readership to these changes in the article posted in July, which is the month when SB776 first took effect.
+We first alerted our readership to these changes in our Virginia Chooses Living Shorelines To Protect Against Erosion article in July, which is the month when SB776 first took effect.
 Then we examined the ability of the VMRC and Local Wetlands Boards to deny a waterfront property owner’s application to install a hardened shoreline “unless the best available science shows that [a living shoreline is] not suitable.”
 You can find the new law by looking up Virginia Code §28.2-104.1(D).
 Next, we go over the “best available science” standard in the new law.
 Finally, we're going to focus on whether it is appropriate for the Virginia Marine Resources Commission (VMRC), and (by extension) the local wetlands board, to give weight to the cost difference between a living shoreline design and a hardened shoreline design when considering a waterfront property owner’s application to install a hardened shoreline at the property.

 (Lucky-photographer/Shutterstock.com) Living shoreline at Old Saybrook, Connecticut